-- someone told you/pressured you to participate in these activities?
-What happens if you do not participate in these activities?
-(These questions will help determine if the child feels forced to work or participate in other activities and what the consequences are if they do not participate.) - 3.
-How long have you been working?
+3. How long have you been working?
 How many hours do you work each week?
 How much money do you make from work?
 How often are you paid?
 What do you do with your money after you are paid?
 Do you owe anyone any money, if so, how much do you owe and what led to the debt?
 (These questions will help determine if the child is forced to work to pay off any "debt", such as travel expenses, clothing, food, and/or rent.
 The number of hours the child works may also indicate if the child's work interferes with school attendance.)

-[NEW] Emergency Contacts to Request an Interviewer
+[REVISED] Emergency Contacts to Request an Interviewer

-Contact the appropriate number listed below to request an interviewer if human trafficking is identified during the CA/N intake or the FCM observes indicators of human trafficking and it is determined a human trafficking forensic interview is appropriate.
+Contact the appropriate number listed below to request an interviewer if human trafficking identified during the CA/N intake or the FCM observes indicators of human trafficking and it is determined a human trafficking forensic interview is appropriate.

-N X County Agency Contact Lake, St. Joseph, Porter, U.S Dept. of Homeland Security 1-800-973-2867 or LaPorte Ask for Duty Agent on Call Marion Indianapolis Trafficked Persons 1-800-928-6403 Assistance Program 24-Hour Hotline will contact IMPD to notify Det. on Hotline (Julian Center) duty All Counties except Lake, US Dept. of Homeland Security 1-800-973-2867 St. Joseph, Porter, 10 Ask for Special Agent Assigned to Human LaPorte, and Marion Trafficking All Counties- business US Attorney's Office (317)226-6333 hours only- attempt other Ask for Co-Chair of IPATH contact first $C(\mathcal{O})$
+County Agency Contact Lake, St. Joseph, Porter, U.S Dept. of Homeland 1-800 2 73- 2867 or LaPorte Security Ask for Duty Agent on Call Marion Marion County Hotline 1-882-3873-7888 Hotline will contact IMPD to notify Det. on duty All Counties except Lake, US Dept. of Homeland 1-800-973-2867 St. Joseph, Porter, Security AS for Special Agent Assigned to LaPorte, and Marion Human Trafficking All Counties- business US Attorney's Office (317)226-6333 hours only- attempt other ~ ^ Ask for Co-Chair of IPATH contact first ' '